pw4rn3r/ECE382/notes/L21/index.md

         - L21 HW
             - Talk about process for initializing structs with variables in CCS compiler
         - L22 Assignment
-        - Install Git
-            - You must do this because we're using it in class next time!
         - Optional KSplice Pointer Challenge
             - Tests your knowledge of pointers
             - Good practice